Q: What is bus transportation like in Bielsko-Biala?

 Q: What is the accessibility to the medium- and long-distance bus transport like in Bielsko-Biała?

 A: Komunikacja Beskidzka (pl.
-“Beskids Communication”) is an official local transportation company (established by the local governments’ coallition) providing the transportation services in the region of Bielsko-Biała.
+“Beskidian Communication”) is an official local transportation company (established by the local governments’ coallition) providing the transportation services in the region of Bielsko-Biała.
 The map of the connections offered by them can be found here.
-The price of a single ticket is 5,00 PLN.
+The price of a single ticket is 6,00 PLN.
 Some buses they operate look similar to the city transportation buses of MZK.
-The difference is in colour: MZK livery is white, yellow and bright red, while the buses of Komunikacja Beskidzka are painted in grey and dark red.
+The difference is in colour: MZK livery is white, yellow and bright red, while the buses of Komunikacja Beskidzka are painted in grey and dark red or, in case of older ones, in white and blue.

 There is also a number of private transportation companies, offering wide selection of medium- and long-distance connections, including international ones.
 The main transportation hub for most of them is the main bus station of Bielsko-Biała, situated in a vicinity of the main train station, near the crossroads of the streets Piastowska and Warszawska.
 There is an Internet portal in Poland, aggregating the timetables of transportation companies, allowing to search the connections and even buy tickets easily.
 You can find it here.